 Castiglion del Bosco Rosso di Montalcino

-Castiglion del Bosco‘s Rosso di Montalcino comes from a careful selection of grapes from the Gauggiole vineyard, located on the Northern side of the estate at a height of 250 meters above sea level.
+Castiglion del Bosco‘s Rosso di Montalcino comes from a careful selection of grapes from the Gauggiole vineyard, located on the northern side of the estate at 250 meters above sea level.
 It is characterized by a medium soil, mostly clay, with a hot, dry summer microclimate and wetter conditions in winter and spring.
 These are the ideal conditions for a fresh, fruity, aromatic Sangiovese wine.
 Density is approximately 4,500 plants per hectare.
-The average annual yield is 50 hl per hectare, with an average production of 70 quintals per hectare.
+The average annual yield is 50hl per hectare, with an average production of 70 quintals per hectare.
 The training system is spurred cordon.
 The entire vinification process is carried out in Castiglion del Bosco’s cellar, completely gravity-fed.

 A ruby red hue and delicate bouquet announce a remarkably luscious wine, well balanced and firmly structured, with a long-lingering finish.
 Its unique versatility makes it suitable for everyday drinking.

 2014 was one of the most unusual vintages in terms of climate, characterized by a rainy yet mild winter, which led to a slight advance in the vegetative growth.
 A cool spring and early summer temperatures restored the balance.
 Stable vine growth was ensured thanks to the all-important presence of water in the soil, and a relatively wet summer with mild temperatures.
 Grapes ripened slowly and evenly, stimulating the synthesis of very interesting primary aromas.
 Attentive vineyard management allowed for an early October harvest with healthy grapes.

 Excellent with pasta dishes with meat sauces and tomatoes, red meat and medium aged cheeses.